 'lazy' When generating an executable or shared library, mark it to tell the dynamic linker to defer function call resolution to the point when the function is called (lazy binding), rather than at load time.
 Lazy binding is the default.

 'loadfltr'

-Marks the object that its filters be processed immediately at runtime.
+Specify that the object's filters be processed immediately at runtime.